Salah856/AWS-ML-Sagemaker-Applied-Projects/Redshift_ML/Regression_Model/article.md

 Regression – Predict a numerical outcome, like the price of a house or how many people will use a city’s bike rental service.

+In this post, we use Amazon Redshift ML to build a regression model that predicts the number of people that may use the city of Toronto’s bike sharing service at any given hour of a day.
+The model accounts for various aspects, including holidays and weather conditions.
+Because we need to predict a numerical outcome, we create a regression model.

+We walk you through the following high-level steps:

+1. Input the raw data.

+2. Prepare the input data.

+3. Create the model.

+4. Validate the predictions.